Vietnam Villagers Hold Police Hostage Over Land Dispute

 A standoff between villagers and Vietnam’s communist authorities escalated this week after dozens of people were taken hostage, about a third of them police officers, by residents fuming over a land dispute.

-More than a dozen of the hostages are believed to be police, Agence France-Presse reports, though journalists and others are being blocked from entering the area to verify local reports.
+More than a dozen of the hostages are believed to be police, Agence France-Presse (AFP) reports, though journalists and others are being blocked from entering the area to verify local reports.

 “People have closed off their villages.
 No one can come in or out.
 The police are surrounding the area also, preventing media access.
 The situation is tense,” La Viet Dung, an activist who visited My Duc on Sunday, told AFP.